arrow-kt/arrow-media/README.md

 A showcase of tutorials, conference presentations, and other Arrow-related content.

+## How to add a resource

+If you have a blog post, talk, or upcoming event on Arrow, please consider [opening an issue](https://github.com/arrow-kt/arrow-media/issues/new?assignees=MaureenElsberry&labels=media+resource&template=add-community-resource.md&title=%5BAdd+Media%5D) or a pull request to add it to the collection.

+For pull requests, please follow the instructions described below.

-## Adding a resource
+### Adding a resource

-The file needs to be placed in the `content/_posts/` folder and the date will be indicated in the filename:
+The file needs to be placed in the `content/_posts/` folder and the date needs to be indicated in the filename:

 ```
 yyyy-mm-dd-<name>.md